-With the new academic year beginning, I feel it is only fitting to write about my transition from Secondary School to University!
+With the new academic year beginning, I feel it is only fitting to write about the transition from Secondary School to University!

 I was born and raised in Aberdeen, so fortunately for me I did not have to go through the daunting process of moving away from home.
 Despite legally being an adult I certainly didn’t feel like one.
 Moving away was just not the thing for me, but hey, that’s not the only intimidating process.
 For me the most unnerving part of University is the process of making of new friends.
 However thanks to social media, I joined groups specifically for RGU and Aberdeen students as a whole and met many people online.
 This made the fear-provoking Freshers so much more enjoyable.
 After a full on Freshers fortnight, it was time for the dreaded first day, which as a matter of fact, wasn’t that scary!

 The Five Things I Didn’t Expect When Transitioning to University